REGISTERED

 Registered Point Clouds for Modeling, Measurement, & Analysis

-3D laser scanning is an efficient and accurate method of collecting spatial data that surpasses what traditional survey techniques can achieve.
-A 3D laser scanner can capture up to two million individual colored points per second, with each data point containing its own X, Y, and Z coordinate.
-These millions to billions of individual points form a data format known as a point cloud, which is the least processed type of data produced by 3D laser scanning.
+Registered point clouds are one of the most fundamental and valuable outputs of 3D laser scanning.
+As an efficient and highly accurate method of collecting spatial data, 3D laser scanning captures existing conditions and geometry at a level of accuracy, speed, and detail that traditional survey techniques cannot match.
+A 3D laser scanner can collect up to millions of individual points per second, with each point containing its own X, Y, and Z coordinate.
+Combined with high-resolution HDR images captured by the 3D laser scanner, these points can be used to create colored point clouds.
+Together, these millions to billions of points form a point cloud—the least processed and most information-rich data format produced by 3D laser scanning.

-From a point cloud, it is possible to create 3D mesh models, 2D and 3D CAD models, BIM models, plant design models, and models for VR/AR and other 3D digital content.
-Additionally, a point cloud can be used for processes such as machinery alignment and inspection, storage tank inspection and calibration, volume surveys, construction verification, deformation and wear analysis, topographic mapping, and propeller inspections.
-However, as many of our clients prefer to generate their own products from point clouds, we can provide cleaned, colored, or black-and-white registered point clouds in any point cloud file format, particularly for digital twin applications.
+Because registered point clouds preserve highly detailed as-built spatial data, they serve as the foundation for a wide range of downstream deliverables and applications.
+From registered point clouds, it is possible to create as-built 3D mesh models, 3D CAD models, BIM models, plant design models, and 2D CAD documentation.
+Registered point cloud data can also be used directly for inspection, storage tank inspection & calibration, volume surveys, construction verification, deformation & wear analysis, topographic mapping & georeferencing, propeller inspection, and VR/AR & 3D digital content.
+For clients who prefer to process or develop their own deliverables in-house, we can provide cleaned, colored, or black-and-white registered point clouds in a wide range of point cloud file formats, particularly for digital twin and engineering applications.

 Our Equipment